Gaius Scribonius Curio (tribune 50 BC): Civil war

 After Pompey's flight to Greece with about a third of the senate, Curio was put in command of three legions to take Sicily and Africa.
 Arriving in Sicily on 24 April 49 BC, he forced Cato from the province without bloodshed.
 Curio's success in Sicily also secured its grain supply and strategic position, allowing Caesar to feed the city and gain control of the central Mediterranean.

 In August 49, he set sail from Lilybaeum and landed near Anquillaria on Cape Bon in Africa.
 There, he faced Publius Attius Varus and King Juba I of Numidia, who had sided with Pompey.
 Although he won a battle at Utica, he was forced to withdraw and eventually defeated by Saburra, Juba's general, at the Bagradas River where he fought to the death, along with his army, rather than attempting to flee to his camp.

 Marriages

-By his marriage to Fulvia, the widow of Publius Clodius and a granddaughter of Gaius Gracchus, he got a step-daughter, Claudia; a step-son, Publius Clodius Pulcher; and an eponymous son.
+By his marriage to Fulvia, the widow of Publius Clodius, he got a step-daughter, Claudia; a step-son, Publius Clodius Pulcher; and an eponymous son.

 His eponymous son was later executed by Octavian after the Battle of Actium for having supported Mark Antony.